BUCK ROGERS

 -------------------------

-As I turned those crumbling pages for the first time in over 20 years, the notes, the underlining, the highlights, all seemed so odd.
+As I turned those crumbling pages for the first time in over 20 years, the notes, the underlining, the highlights, all at one time seemingly so important, all seemed so odd.
 Going back I remembered how I met my Mentor.
-He had studied under the Baghavan Sri Ramana Maharshi at his ashram between the wars.
+He had studied under the venerated Indian holy man the Baghavan Sri Ramana Maharshi at his ashram between the wars.
 When I saw him the first time I was set aback by the calm serenity he seemed to abide in.
-I begged him to "make me like him."
+I begged him to 'make me like him.'
 Time after time he brushed me off.
-Finally, thinking he would never get rid of me he began to make a few suggestions.
-He told me about Vihangam Marg, The Bird's Way; he urged me to buy and read Suzuki's book; he sent me to study under Yasutani Hakuun Roshi.
-But nothing.
-I spent months and months half a world away nearly on the roof of the world Doing Hard Time in a Zen monastery.
-Still not the breakthrough he expected.
-Back in the states he arranged for me to study-practice under the mysterious and anonymous American Zen master Alfred Pulyan.
-Close, very close.

 Fundamentally, our experience as experienced is not different from the Zen master's.
 Where